 The Life of Luxury

-A PDF of the preliminary matter, part of the introduction to the first edition, samples of the main text, the bibliography and the index.
+A PDF of the preliminary matter, and samples of the main text.